AriFordsham/GHCWiki/injective-type-families.md

 ### Proposal 5

-A major drawback of all the above proposals is that if we only implement A injectivity then writing things like `result -> a b c d` is a lot of boilerplate (since there is only one possible injectivity condition anyway).
+A major drawback of all proposals 1-4, 6-7 is that if we only implement A injectivity then writing things like `result -> a b c d` is a lot of boilerplate (since there is only one possible injectivity condition anyway).
 We could avoid that by introducing `injective` keyword:

 ```
 injectivetypefamilyId a whereinjectivetypefamilyF a b c